As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 ● Shears are often used for bigger gardening tasks because their blades are sharper and cut better.
 Scissors, being smaller and lighter, are better for smaller gardening tasks.

 ● When you have to cut big branches and leaves, shears are a much better choice.
-However, if you have a pair of scissors that are large and have very sharp blades, they just might be able to replace a pair of shears, if need be.
+However, if you have a pair of scissors that are large and have very sharp blades, they just might be able to replace a pair of shears, if need be (for example, you can easily use scissors for cutting lavender).

 ● Shears are large and sharp, which can make them difficult to use for gardening beginners.
 If you’re new to gardening, you might want to use scissors first and switch to shears when you’ve gained some cutting dexterity.